Dogwalker-kryt/Linux-Drive-Manager/README.md

 ## Currently in Development

-- TUI and CLI enhancements
-- Architecture documentaion
+- Overhal of readability of code and code formatation

 See [issues](https://github.com/Dogwalker-kryt/Drive-Manager-for-Linux/issues) and [projects](https://github.com/Dogwalker-kryt/Drive-Manager-for-Linux/projects) for more.